mjpost/bibsearch/README.md

 If this problem statement strikes a chord, `bibsearch` is the tool for you.
 It provides the following services:

+- Keyword-based search against a private collection of entries (`bibsearch search`)
-- Automatic downloading of citations from their official repositories
+- Automatic downloading of citations from predefined collections (`bibsearch add bib://`) or arbitrary URI's (`bibsearch add`)
-- Keyword-based search agianst entire entries
+- Searching and downloading from the arXiv (`bibsearch arxiv`)
-- Automatic generation of a BibTeX file from LaTeX source
+- Automatic generation of a project BibTeX file from LaTeX source (`bibsearch tex`)

-Why you should use `bibsearch`:
+- Keyword-based downloading and opening of PDF files (`bibsearch open`)

-- You can stick to the command line where life is best
+Stick to the command line where life is best!
-- Get the official and most up-to-date citations
-- Easily open the PDFs by typing a single command
-- Integration with LaTeX builds means you never have to manually manage a paper's bibliography again
-- Bibsearch does not currently track your browsing history to sell you to advertisers

 ## Installation